sphinx-doc/sphinx/doc/config.rst

 .. confval:: html_style

    The style sheet to use for HTML pages.
-A file of that name must exist either in Sphinx' :file:`static/` path, or in one of the custom paths given in :confval:`html_static_path`.
+A file of that name must exist either in Sphinx's :file:`static/` path, or in one of the custom paths given in :confval:`html_static_path`.
 Default is the stylesheet given by the selected theme.
 If you only want to add or override a few things compared to the theme's stylesheet, use CSS ``@import`` to import the theme's stylesheet.

 .. confval:: html_title

-   The "title" for HTML documentation generated with Sphinx' own templates.
+   The "title" for HTML documentation generated with Sphinx's own templates.
    This is appended to the ``<title>`` tag of individual pages, and used in the navigation bar as the "topmost" element.
 It defaults to :samp:`'{<project>}
    v{<revision>} documentation'` (with the values coming from the config